nordic-institute/harmony-common/doc/dynamic_discovery_configuration_guide.md

 Before starting the dynamic discovery configuration process, please complete the Access Point and SMP installation according to the corresponding installation guide:

 - Harmony eDelivery Access - Access Point Installation Guide \[[IG-AS](harmony-ap_installation_guide.md)\];
+  - **Note:** During the installation, when the system asks do you want the Access Point installation to use dynamic discovery, please answer **Yes**.
 - Harmony eDelivery Access - Service Metadata Publisher Installation Guide \[[IG-SMP](harmony-smp_installation_guide.md)\].
+  - **Note:** During the installation, when the system asks do you want the SMP installation to publish information to some Service Metadata Locator (SML), please answer **Yes**.

 ### 3.2 Registering SMP in SML